SMattevi/SMattevi.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Bioinformatic, University of Verona, 2018
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Quantitative and Computational Biology, University of Trento, 2020
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Molecular Genetics, Biotechnology and Experimental Medicine, University of Brescia, 2025 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+* Feb-Oct 2021: Research scholarship
-  * Github University
+  * Neurogenomic Biomarkers Laboratory - University of Trento
-  * Duties included: Merging pull requests
+  * Genome-wide characterization of autism spectrum disorders families and analysis of the association between polygenic risk scores and clinical phenotypes.
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Enrico Domenici

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* Bioinformatic skills
+  * Genomic analysis from array and Whole Genome Sequencing data.
+  * Multiomics data integration analysis from bulk and single cell RNA and ATAC sequencing and RRBS data.
+  * Programming for Bioinformatics (Python and R languages, basic knowledge of C, MATLAB and Java).
+  * Knowledge and usage of the following softwares for the analysis of bioinformatics data: Plink, GCTA, PRSice, Samtools and BCFtool, Seurat/Signac, Bismark.
+  * Basic knowledge of the Snakemake workflow management system for the creation of bioinformatic pipelines.

 Publications
 ======